 Early building blocks of life

 This is another step on the path to making you and me: we need neutral hydrogen in order to form molecular hydrogen, we need this to efficiently cool pockets of gas that collapse rapidly to form the first stars, and we need stars to form the heavy elements such as carbon and oxygen that are the building blocks of life.

-By this stage the universe was a few hundred million years old, and it was now busy heating itself back The universe has long passed its peak and is slowly but surely dying. up as these first stars irradiated the surrounding material.
+By this stage the universe was a few hundred million years old, and it was now busy heating itself back up as these first stars irradiated the surrounding material.

 These stars were blowing themselves apart and dumping large quantities of heavy atomic species into space, producing many of the heavier elements we see today.
 Some of them may also have collapsed into black holes, sowing the seeds of some of the most massive galaxies that exist in the present day universe.

 After this early phase of forming the first stars, we began to see the first structures that resemble modern galaxies, but in a very messy and violent form.
 For the next few billion years galaxies smashed together to form more massive systems and star formation was rapidly turned on and off.

 This activity continued until the universe was about 3 billion years old, a period we know as the peak of cosmic star formation.
 So the universe got most of the exciting stuff out of the way really early on.

 What has it been doing since then?
 It is slowly but steadily dying.
 It is still producing new stars every now and again, but the rate at which old stars are fading outstrips these bright young things.